InboxSDK/InboxSDK/readme.md

 with the text `<clipped>` if this is the case.
 For errors that are clipped, the full unclipped value can be found in Google Cloud Storage at `https://storage.cloud.google.com/streak_error_logs/requestId/REQUEST_ID_HERE.json` where REQUEST_ID_HERE is replaced with the row's `requestId` value.
+Note that currently we're only storing these full logs for 14 days.

 # Build Options